-The selection and use of traffic control signals should be based on an engineering study of roadway, pedestrian, bicyclist, and other conditions.
+The selection and use of traffic control signals should be based on an engineering study of roadway, traffic (vehicular, pedestrian, and bicyclist), and other conditions.

-A careful analysis of traffic operations, pedestrian, and bicyclist needs, and other factors at a large number of signalized and unsignalized intersections, coupled with engineering judgment, has provided a series of signal warrants, described in Chapter 4C, that define the minimum conditions under which installing traffic control signals might be justified.
+A careful analysis of traffic operations, pedestrian and bicyclist needs, and other factors at a large number of signalized and unsignalized locations, coupled with engineering judgment, has provided a series of signal warrants, described in Chapter 4C, that define the minimum conditions under which installing traffic control signals might be justified.